DemonicTricycle/DemonicTricycle-ELECH309/docs/frameFSM.md

 ## Handlers

-- **IdleHandler** : gets called when a frame has come, then goes to **START** state.
+- **IdleHandler** : gets called when a frame starts being received by the digital filter, then goes to **START** state.
-- **StartHandler** : checks if start bit is correct, starts the translation of the rest of the frame.
+- **StartHandler** : checks if start bit is correct, and starts the translation of the rest of the frame.
 Goes to **DATA** state if successful.
-- **DataHandler** : gets the command and parameterss from the frame by getting each data bit and stores it, then goes to **PARITY** state.
+- **DataHandler** : gets the command and parameters from the frame by getting each data bit and storing it, then goes to **PARITY** state.
-- **ParityHandler** : checks if the parity of the previous processed bits against its parity bit.
+- **ParityHandler** : checks the parity of the previous processed bits against its parity bit.
 Goes to **STOP** state if successful.
 - **StopHandler** : checks if stop bit is correct.
 Goes back to **IDLE** state.

-If any of the handlers fails, reset back to **IDLE** state.
+If any of the handlers fails, resets back to **IDLE** state.

-When the **StopHandler** has succeeded, the FSM sends the movement order to the Motors, as the data is validated.
+When the **StopHandler** succeeds, the FSM sends the validated data as a movement order to the Motors.

 # FSM Diagram

-The diagram below explains it.

 ![frameFSM](assets/images/frameFSM_2.svg)